A-Star100/MovieServer/README.md

 # MovieServer
-This is not a tool that creates a movie server, rather source code for a potential movie server setup.
+This tool creates a Node.js server to serve movies with a pre-built UI.
 To use this code, you will need:
 | Software | Status |
 | -------- | ------- |
 | Node.js & npx  | **Mandatory**    |